Background checks help businesses verify candidates during the hiring process

-Another reason for thorough background checks is to avoid negligent hiring claims.
+Another benefit of employer background checks is that it helps companies avoid negligent hiring claims.
 This is particularly important if your prospective employee will be in close contact with customers and business associates.

-As a business owner, you have a responsibility to conduct a reasonable investigation on all your employees prior to hiring.
+As a business owner, you have a responsibility to conduct a reasonable investigation of all your employees prior to hiring.

-The best thing you can do to protect yourself, your employees and your customers is to ensure that your hiring process does a thorough job at verifying that the applicant is trustworthy.
+The best thing you can do to protect yourself, your employees and your customers is to ensure that your hiring process does a thorough job of verifying that the applicant is trustworthy.